The best overdrive pedals to buy in 2023: 20 killer drive units

 Featured in this article

 When you purchase through links on our site, we may earn an affiliate commission.
 For more information on how this works click here.

-Most guitarists would agree that an overdrive pedal is an essential part of any pedalboard, and for good reason.
-Whether you’re a metalhead looking to push the front end of a high-gain amp, a blues player who wants to add sustain to a solos or a jazz guitarist craving a slight boost, overdrive stompboxes will fit the bill.
+Most guitarists would agree that one of the best overdrive pedals is a must-have on any pedalboard, and for good reason.
+Whether you’re a metalhead looking to push the front end of a high-gain amp, a blues player who wants to add sustain to a solos or a jazz guitarist craving a subtle boost, there’s an overdrive pedal for you.

 - READ MORE: The best distortion pedals to buy this year

 Bear in mind that overdrive and distortion are two sides of the same coin – and while some overdrive pedals could be used to push a guitar’s signal over the edge of breakup (and then some), they shouldn’t be expected to deliver the saturated aggression more commonly associated with their distortion counterparts.

 What overdrives do excel at, in particular, is responsiveness – both to picking hand dynamics and to your guitar’s onboard potentiometers (i.e. your volume and control knobs).

 Dialling in just the right amount of gain boost could give a flat-sounding lead line the bite and sustain that it needs in order to sing, or add colour to a bland rhythm tone.
 A good overdrive pedal can do all this, while still maintaining the nuances and dynamics of a player’s raw expression.

 The best overdrive pedals in 2023 – at a glance:

 - JHS Pedals Morning Glory V4